shulme801/Hulme-Portfolio/README.md

 In addition, the portfolio was tested with Samsung Galaxy S5 and a Nexus 6P by means of a simulator.

-If users experience poor display on another device, please let me know the dimensions and resolution of the screen so that I can correct the media queries.
+If users experience display issues on another device, please let me know the dimensions and resolution of the screen so that I can correct the media queries.

 ### Expansion and Development (My To-Do List)
 * Add a carousel to display the projects on the Portfolio page.